Anthony McIntosh

 Anthony McIntosh (born April 6, 1975) is an American racing driver and businessman.

 McIntosh was the 2023 and 2024 champion of the Lamborghini Super Trofeo North America's Am class alongside Glenn McGee.
 McIntosh and McGee were also GT3 Am champions in the Sprint division of the 2024 Italian GT Championship.
-McIntosh additionally serves as CEO of Wisconsin-based corporation Global Power Components.
+McIntosh additionally is CEO of Wisconsin-based corporation Global Power Components.

 Career

 Early career

 Following a serious illness which nearly took his life, McIntosh purchased a track day car, stating that he daydreamed about becoming a racing driver as he recovered from his illness.
 Due to delays in receiving his track day car, he enrolled in the Lucas Oil School of Racing, where he met future co-driver Glenn McGee.
 Coincidentally, McIntosh had also worked with Jared Thomas' former college roommate, paving the way for McIntosh to join Thomas' JTR Motorsports Engineering team for a select few races in the Mazda MX-5 Cup.

 Following a pair of races with the team in 2021, McIntosh took on a full-time drive in the series in 2022.
 He tallied a best finish of 14th, in the final round of the season at Road Atlanta, finishing 25th in the championship after skipping the round at VIR.
 McIntosh's VIR weekend was instead spent debuting in Lamborghini Super Trofeo North America, where he scored a maiden class win in LB Cup on Sunday.